 - Do not cut the banana pieces too small since you want them to be visible.

-- Bread that is 3 + days old is ideal, but if you only have fresh bread then you may consider putting in a little more flour to help the cake hold its shape.
+- Bread that is 3 + days old is ideal, but if you only have fresh bread then you will need to put 1 more tbsp of flour to help the cake hold its shape.

 - Do not use baking paper to line your cake tin since it has a tendency to stick to the bottom of the cake.
 It can be very painful having to manually remove bits of paper from each piece of cake.